 Consumer electronics revenue has decreased over the last three years as the Company gradually re-directed its efforts into large scale batteries (electric vehicles, etc.) where market opportunities are considered to be significantly better.
 The consumer electronics market is extremely competitive, especially from Far East manufacturers, and has become commoditized, resulting in severe pressure on pricing, margins and market share opportunities.
-The majority of the world's production of laptop computers is from China, where they enjoy significant cost advantages, and this has resulted in a decline in Scribbler sales by Electrovaya.
-In addition, there are no longer any battery manufacturers in North America, with approximately eight battery companies situated in the Far East, where they also enjoy significant cost advantages and economies of scale.
+The majority of the world's production of laptop computers is from China, Korea, Tawian and Japan where they enjoy significant cost advantages, and this has resulted in a decline in PowerPad and Scribbler sales by Electrovaya.
+There are multiple battery companies situated in the Far East, where they also enjoy significant cost advantages and economies of scale.

-Services revenue increases are due to the Company gradually redirecting its efforts into the clean transportation markets, as discussed above, where large format batteries are required.
+Large Format Batteries and Licensing revenue increases are due to the Company gradually redirecting its efforts into the clean transportation markets, as discussed above, where large format batteries are required.
 These efforts consist of engineering services activities, including planning, design and prototyping, thereafter completing large format batteries.
-The major reasons for the increase are due to revenues from licensing activities.
+The increase from the prior year is primarily due to the PHEV program.

-For the years ended September 30, 2009, 2008 and 2007, revenues attributed to regions based on location of customer were as follows:
+For the years ended September 30, 2011, 2010 and 2009, revenues attributed to regions based on location of customer were as follows:

-2009 2008 2007
+2011 2010 2009

-Canada \$ 289 \$ 516 \$ 369
+Canada \$ 2,558 \$ 623 \$ 289

-United States 1,493 1,249 1,528
+United States 7,275 4,286 1,493

-Others 2,000 776 447
+Others 431 116 2,000

-\$ 3,782 \$ 2,541 \$ 2,344
+\$ 10,264 \$ 5,025 \$ 3,782